UCAS GUIDANCE

 Chiswick School Contextual information

 Chiswick school is a mixed 11-18 school in the borough of Hounslow that is truly comprehensive in its nature.
-The school has around 1,300 students of which 240 are in the Sixth Form.
-The school intake is extremely diverse including 40% of students who are disadvantaged and 56% are bilingual, well above the national average.
-Whilst Chiswick School has experienced three years of stability and improvement leading towards an OFSTED inspection of good in January 2020.
+The school has around 1,500 students of which 460 are in the Sixth Form.
+The school intake is extremely diverse including 33% of students who are disadvantaged and 36% are EAL, well above the national average.
+In addition to this 21% have a SEND need.

 Your browser is out-of-date!